June 24, 2020 - Meagan Palmer

 Traveler Health Application: All travelers arriving from outside the country must submit an online travel health visa application and present a copy upon arrival to the Bahamas.

 As with other Caribbean islands, the Bahamas has faced past negative news headlines.
 Just last year, the State Department moved the travel advisory from a Level 1 to a Level 2 due to increased violent crime, sexual assault, and burglaries.
-This is not uncommon in other countries like Germany, the Mexico, and France.
+This is not uncommon in other countries like Germany, Mexico, and France.
 Don’t cancel your trip though!
 There are plenty of safe places (and heavily security-guarded areas) to enjoy your vacation in the Bahamas.

 Take these tips into consideration to stay safe during your future travels.